Kylemiller995/codeclan/week_13/day_1/express_webpack_hw/homework.md

 Based on the starter code:

-## Server API Tasks
+## Server API Task

-- Create an api for the films app using an /api/films restful route pattern and Express Router
+Create an api for the films app using an `/api/films` restful route pattern and Express Router

+Your API should have the following routes, following REST route-naming conventions

 - Index route to show all films
 - Get film by id (id is just an array index for now, until we hook up a database)
 - Create film